 Establishing Roots in Cleveland

-Although the grant was awarded in the fall of 2009, work didn’t begin until 2010.
-Our soil tests came back positive for lead.
-We soon learned about soil remediation and putting in raised beds in order to grow produce.
-Our lots in the old Stockyards neighborhood began to be planted with grapes, fruit trees, brambles, herbs, and various vegetables.
+In 2010, after soil remediation and putting in raised beds in order to grow produce, our lots in the old Stockyards neighborhood began to be planted with grapes, fruit trees, brambles, herbs, and various vegetables.
 Flowers were added to encourage native pollinators to visit the garden and help everything grow to its full potential.